Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Introduction.

 Rapid progress in machine learning provides new tools to tackle this complex sampling problem, see \cite{tomiya2021gauge, wetzel2017machine, blucher2020towards, boyda2021finding, yoon2019machine, zhang2020machine, matsumoto2020classifying, tanaka2017towards, zhou2019regressive, Pawlowski:2018qxs, nagai2020self, albergo2019flow, rezende2020normalizing, PhysRevLett.125.121601, boyda2021sampling, albergo2021introduction, vaitl2022path, abbott2022sampling} for earlier related works.
 Flow-based models, in particular, offer a promising new framework for sampling which can mitigate the problem of critical slowing down and amortizes the costs of sampling by learning to approximate the target distribution.
 Moreover, since they estimate the likelihood of configurations they can be used to estimate some observables which are challenging to estimate with standard MCMC methods~\cite{Nicoli:2020njz,Nicoli:2019gun}.
 In the flow framework, a parametrized function $f_\theta$ is learned, which maps from an auxiliary ``latent" space to the space of field configurations.
 It is optimized such that an easy-to-sample distribution $\rho$ (e.g.~an independent Gaussian) gets transformed, or pushed forward, to approximate the complex distribution given by the action of the theory \cite{dinh2017density}.
-The capability to incorporate physical symmetries of either the local or global type into the flow can moreover circumvent difficulties of sampling caused by the degeneracies of physical configurations which are related by symmetry actions~\cite{nicoli2021machine}.
+This is similar to the idea of trivializing maps \cite{luscher2010trivializing}, except that the map itself is approximated using machine learning methods.
+Moreover, the capability to incorporate physical symmetries of either the local or global type into the flow can circumvent difficulties of sampling caused by the degeneracies of physical configurations which are related by symmetry actions~\cite{nicoli2021machine}.

 The idea of applying a flow model to lattice field theory has been tested in \cite{albergo2019flow} using the so-called real NVP model, and proof-of-concept experiments have been successfully carried out for small lattices.
 However, significant hurdles remain before a flow-based model can be applied in a physically interesting setup.
 For instance, it has been argued that these models require a training time that rises exponentially with the number of lattice sites \cite{deldebbio2021efficient}.
 In practice, it becomes infeasible to attain high acceptance rates on large lattices, while these are precisely the physically interesting regime.